flanksource/docs/mission-control/docs/guide/permissions/examples/targeting-by-tags.md

 title: Targeting by Tags
 ---

 This example shows how to use tag selectors to dynamically scope resources based on their labels.
-Tag-based scoping is the most flexible approach as it allows resources to be added or removed from the scope by simply updating their tags.
+Tag-based scoping is the most flexible approach because you can add or remove resources from the scope by simply updating their tags.

 ```yaml title="homelab-all-resources.yaml" file=<rootDir>/modules/mission-control/fixtures/scopes/homelab-all-resources.yaml